Pupil Premium Strategy at The John Hampden School Wendover

 - Limited funding and resources means that not all children eligible for free school meals will be in receipt of pupil premium interventions at all times.

-- Provision will not be aimed at teaching and learning for pupils with an EHC Plan as funding for need is already in place.
+- Provision will not be aimed specifically at teaching and learning for pupils with an EHC Plan as funding for these needs is already in place.

 At The John Hampden School Wendover we support the achievement of Disadvantaged Children by: